• Skip to primary navigation

 • Cook the chicken (if not using rotisserie).
 Coat a large sauté pan with olive oil and place it over medium heat.
 Season both sides of the chicken breasts with salt and pepper and place them in the pan.
 Sauté just until they're cooked through, about 4 minutes per side.
 Remove them from the pan and set aside until they're cool enough to touch.
 Shred it into bite-sized pieces with your hands.

 • Sauté onions and garlic and combine ingredients.
-Add the onion and garlic, and cook, stirring often, over medium-high heat until soft and nicely caramelized, about 10 minutes.
+Add the onion and garlic to a large sauté pan, and cook, stirring often, over medium-high heat until soft and nicely caramelized, about 10 minutes.

 Turn the heat to low and then add the roasted poblanos, enchilada sauce, crema Mexicana or sour cream, shredded chicken, and the pasta (along with the liquid it's in) and gently mix everything together.
 Season to taste with salt and pepper.
 (Here's how.)